Do you need to have a business account as a sole trader?

 The benefits of a business account for your sole proprietorship

-Although you are not legally obliged to have a separate account for a sole proprietorship, opening a business account can save you a lot of time and hassle.
-Having a business account for your sole proprietorship offers the following advantages:
+Although you are not legally required to have a separate account for a sole proprietorship, opening a business account can save you a lot of time and worry.
+Having a business account for your sole proprietorship offers the following benefits:

 You get immediate insight into the financial health of your business.

-Your financial transactions are clearly separated from your personal expenses.
+Your financial transactions are clearly separated from your private spending.

-Providing information to the tax authorities is quicker and easier.
+Providing information to the Tax and Customs Administration is quicker and easier.

 Accounting and administrative processes become clearer and more efficient.

-A separate payment account for your business gives you an immediate overview of all your business income and expenses.
-This is very useful when the tax authorities carry out an audit.
-You can then quickly and easily provide your documentation, as all your business transactions are clearly separated from your personal expenses.
+A separate current account for your business gives you an immediate clear overview of all your business income and expenditure.
+This comes in handy when the Tax and Customs Administration carries out an audit.
+You can then submit your records quickly and easily, because all your business transactions are clearly separated from your private spending.

-Moreover, there is a retention requirement of seven years for administrative documents, so it is wise to keep your business cash flows neatly separated.
-This way, when necessary, you can easily meet all fiscal obligations and avoid overlooking important evidence or transactions.
+Moreover, administrative documents must be retained for seven years, so it is wise to keep your business cash flows neatly separate.
+In this way, when necessary, you can easily comply with all tax obligations and avoid overlooking important records or transactions.

-If you hire an accountant or another financial service provider to manage your finances, having a separate payment account for your sole proprietorship is particularly valuable.
-Since you receive all business payments and income in one account, the accountant doesn't have to sift through your personal expenses.
-This saves time and prevents errors in the administration.
+If you use an accountant or other financial service provider to keep your finances in order, having a separate current account for your sole proprietorship is especially valuable.
+Because you receive all business payments and income into one account, the accountant does not have to work through your private spending.
+That saves time and prevents errors in the records.

-A clear distinction between personal and business expenses can also lead to a lower invoice from your accountant, as the research work becomes considerably simpler.
-Thus, with a separate business account, you benefit from both cost and time savings.
+A clear split between private and business spending can also result in a lower bill from your accountant, because the work of sorting things out becomes much simpler.
+So with a separate business account, you benefit from both cost and time savings.

 GoDutch: the all-in-one business account for your sole proprietorship

-GoDutch has been developed with one goal in mind: to save you time and money as a business owner.
-Instead of endlessly switching between different tools and providers, you can manage all your business finances from one smart app.
-Whether it’s processing invoices, managing payments, or sharing access with your accountant, you have everything at your fingertips.
+GoDutch is developed with one goal in mind: to save you time and money as an entrepreneur.
+Instead of endlessly switching between different tools and providers, you manage all your business finances from one smart app.
+Whether it concerns processing invoices, managing payments or sharing access with your accountant, you have everything at your fingertips.

-You will receive a local IBAN and a business payment card within three hours, so you can start making and receiving payments immediately.
+Within three hours you get a local IBAN and a business payment card, so you can start sending and receiving payments straight away.
 Moreover, you benefit from smart automations that can save you up to 50–70% of your time on administrative tasks.

-In addition to payments and administrative tasks, you can also collaborate with your accountant or financial advisor by easily setting up permissions and roles.
-With GoDutch, you work more efficiently, enjoy better oversight, and have more time left for what your business excels at.
+In addition to payments and administrative tasks, you can also work together with your accountant or financial adviser by easily setting permissions and roles.
+With GoDutch you therefore work more efficiently, gain more oversight and have more time left for what your business excels at.